UMM-CSci/csci-1301-fall-2021/_labs/lab1.md

 `square`, `triangle`, `right-triangle`, `rectangle`, `rhombus`, `rotate`, `overlay`, `beside`, and `above`.

-Use variable as you find useful.
+Use variables as you find useful.
 For example, if you are using an image more than once, you might want to save it in a variable.
 Good use of variables is one of the criteria used for evaluating your work.